rothos/choice/index.md

 ### Wisdom and Maturity

 Feelings, although they cannot be long held, are kept within the self.
-Forms although they can be held long, cannot be kept within the world.
+Forms, although they can be held long, cannot be kept within the world.

 **Perception** is the flow and transformation of outer worldly forms into the inward feelings of self.
 **Expression** is the transformation and flow of inward self feelings into outward worldly forms.